 The Home Climbing Wall: Where do I start?

-Many climbers have dreamt of having their very own home climbing wall.
+Many a climber and kid have dreamt of having their very own home climbing wall.
 Private, unlimited access to a space tailor-made to be EXACTLY what you need.
 But where do you start?
 It’s not likely to be a simple project, and if you’re building it in your home you want to get it right.
 It needs to be safe, strong, looks good, works well, and be built in a way that lets you wring as much use out of it as you can!

 You're in the right place.
 This article is the first of a series designed to provide insight into every step of the process, from determining the best climbing wall style for you to detailed designs and instructions for building a woodie (another name for a home climbing wall).
 We're gonna get into the real nitty-gritty here, so feel free to skip around to what you need.
 This page helps you determine what you need your wall to do, and what you have to work with.
 At the end of this article, you will find links to the rest of this series.